Main Sanctuary Organ

 To quote the organist and composer Charles-Marie Widor: “to play the organ properly, one should have a vision of Eternity.”
 It is this vision of eternity that drives this church organist both in the playing of the organ and seeing to the design details of this magnificent new instrument.
 May the aural and visual splendor of this organ inspire us in our worship and grant us “even now glimpses of God’s beauty” for many years to come.

-Saint Michael and All Angels’ new positive organ is given to the glory of God and in thanksgiving for the life for Martha Hirsch Lynch (1906-2004).
-I am very grateful for the generosity and vision of the Lynch family, who have made this magnificent musical gift to Saint Michael and All Angels Church.
+Saint Michael and All Angels’ positive organ is given to the glory of God and in thanksgiving for the life for Martha Hirsch Lynch (1906-2004).
+We are very grateful for the generosity and vision of the Lynch family, who have made this magnificent musical gift to Saint Michael and All Angels Church.